Caritas Charles Vath College

-Caritas Charles Vath College (明愛華德中書院), abbreviated as CCVC, is a secondary school located at Tung Chung, Lantau Island, Hong Kong operated under the Direct Subsidy Scheme (DSS) of the Education Bureau.
-It is a secondary school sponsored by the Caritas Hong Kong established in 2003, with the current principal Mr. Wong Wai.
+Caritas Charles Vath College (明愛華德中書院), abbreviated as CCVC, is a discontinued secondary school located at Tung Chung, Lantau Island, Hong Kong, operated under the Direct Subsidy Scheme (DSS) of the Education Bureau.
+It was a secondary school sponsored by the Caritas Hong Kong established in 2003, with the former principal Mr. Wong Wai.

-The school offers the Hong Kong Diploma of Secondary Education course (HKDSE) as a ladder for students to continue their studies.
-The courses are divided into three major categories, including art and design, Tourism and hospitality, and business, which let students choose more heuristic and multiple disciplinary subjects in addition to regular curriculum.
+The school offered the Hong Kong Diploma of Secondary Education course (HKDSE) as a ladder for students to continue their studies.
+The courses were divided into three major categories, including art and design, Tourism and hospitality, and business, which let students choose more heuristic and multiple disciplinary subjects in addition to regular curriculum.

+In 2024, Charitas Charles Vath College merged with Caritas Wu Cheng-chung Secondary School under the approval of the Education Bureau.